NatashaTroth/Bachelor-Thesis-2/README.md

 FH-Prof. DI Dr. Simon Ginzinger, MSc

 ## Contents of this repository:
-This repository contains the LaTeX source code for the thesis and the papers referenced in the thesis.
+* LaTeX source code for the thesis and the papers referenced in the thesis
+* Experiment source code in python - run with Anaconda from main.py